My personal productivity tips – Part 1

 Planning what to do and doing the work are entirely different types of mental activity.

-First one requires a high-level overview of your current goals, priorities and to-dos from your notes.
-It is like going through the items in your mind and placing them in particular order on some imaginary shelves near your workplace for processing them.
+The first requires a high-level overview of your current goals, priorities and to-dos from your notes.
+It is like going through the items in your mind and placing them in a particular order on imaginary shelves near your workplace to process them.
 You take an item, try to categorize it according to your high-level goals or priorities, evaluate its weight and size and then place it on an appropriate free shelf marked with a priority number or color.
-Often you can find that there is not enough space to place new items and you start shuffling items on shelves, moving some less important of them back to an unsorted pile in a corner and putting new important ones on places that have been freed up.
+Often, you can find that there is not enough space to place new items, and you start shuffling items on shelves, moving some less important items back to an unsorted pile in a corner and putting new important ones in places that have been freed up.

-After finishing sorting, you take the item from the first shelf, put it on your desk and start working on it.
-This type of mental work demands from you to focus exclusively on the task in hand.
-Only that way, you can go deep into the details of the current task and deal with the most complex problems.
+After sorting, you take the item from the first shelf, put it on your desk and start working on it.
+This type of mental work demands that you focus exclusively on the task at hand.
+In the process, you go deep into the details of the current task and deal with the most complex problems.
 If you start switching to other items or get distracted, which happens too easily due to calls, texts, emails and other forms of interruption, you lose the context of the task and will have to spend another 15 to 20 minutes putting the task’s parts and necessary tools back on your workbench to continue working from where you stopped.

-If you try to do both, planning your work and doing some task, at the same time, you will be basically switching between two incompatible types of work and introducing time-wasting interruptions by yourself.
+If you try to do both, planning your work and doing some task, at the same time, you will be switching between two incompatible types of work and introducing time-wasting interruptions by yourself.
 So, do not shoot yourself in the foot.
-Dedicate some time specifically for defining your work and time for doing the work itself.
-Also, it will be helpful to book some spare time in your calendar during planning, so that you would be able to deal with some unplanned work or catch up on schedule after an interruption.
+Dedicate some time specifically to define your work and time for doing it.
+Also, it will be helpful to book some spare time in your calendar during planning so that you can deal with unplanned work or catch up on schedule after an interruption.

-If you want to know more about differences in mental activity, there is a good book, "A Mind For Numbers," by Barbara Oakley, a professor at Oakland University, where the author explores the topic of focused and relaxed ways of thinking in learning and at work.
+If you want to know more about differences in mental activity, there is a good book, “A Mind For Numbers,” by Barbara Oakley, a professor at Oakland University.
+In it, the author explores the topic of focused and relaxed ways of thinking in learning and at work.